1nathanliang/unusual-uses-analysis/README.md

-This repo contains scripts for an unpublished package created by and forked from Judith Mildner, a graduate student researcher in Dr. Diana Tamir's Princeton Social Neuroscience Laboratory at Princeton University's Department of Psychology.
+This repo contains scripts for an unpublished package created by and forked from <a href='https://github.com/jnmildner'>Judith Mildner</a>, a graduate student researcher in Dr. Diana Tamir's Princeton Social Neuroscience Laboratory at Princeton University's Department of Psychology.

 This repo contains 4 measures of creativity from unusual uses/alternative uses tasks.